-Our goal: By tapping statewide expertise and establishing consistent best practices, the Payroll Services Consolidation Project aims to increase the efficiency and accuracy of payroll processes in Oregon state government.
+Our goal: We’re tapping statewide expertise and establishing consistent best practices to increase the eciency and accuracy of payroll processes in Oregon state government.

 Why are we doing this now?
 A recent comprehensive study of a variety of state procedures and programs found there is ample room for improvement in the state's payroll services.
 For example, Oregon's cost per employee services is high compared to other states and similar organizations, and our processes are heavily manual.
 With this project, we have an opportunity to eliminate unnecessary, duplicated efforts at the enterprise level and leverage existing solutions.